NASCAR TRACKS

 World Wide Technology Raceway

-Madison, ILBuilt in 1967 as a drag racing facility, motorsports fans in Illinois finally had a place to go watch racing.
-After the track was taken over in 1994, the road course layout and drag racing layout where demolished, to build the current oval layout.
+Built in 1967 as a drag racing facility, motorsports fans in Illinois finally had a place to go watch racing.
+After the track changed hands in 1994, the road course layout and drag racing layout were demolished to build the current oval layout.

-When the oval opened in 1998, the track featured 2 very distinct corners.
-Turns 1 and 2 are banked steeper and match the characteristics of New Hampshire Motor Speedway, while turns 3 and 4 are less highly banked and match Phoenix Raceway.
+When the oval opened in 1998, the track featured two very distinct corners.
+Turns 1 and 2 are banked steeper and match the characteristics of New Hampshire Motor Speedway, while Turns 3 and 4 are less banked and match Phoenix Raceway.
 Due to this design of the corners, the track is similar in shape to Darlington Raceway in South Carolina.